toantran980/CBSTree/README.md

 # **Applications of CBSTree in this Project**

-Based on the provided codebase, it appears that the CBSTree data structure is being used to manage a binary search tree of integers.
+The CBSTree data structure is being used to manage a binary search tree of integers.
 The tree is implemented using a compressed binary search tree (CBST) data structure, which allows for efficient storage and retrieval of data.

 Some possible applications of the CBSTree in this project include: